Bloodborne Animated Film Backlash: Fans Divided

 What is the age rating for the movie?

-Official reports confirm the film is targeting an R rating, promising to maintain the grim, violent atmosphere of the source material.
+Official reports confirm the film is targeting an R rating, promising to maintain the grim, violent atmosphere of the source material, though visual fidelity to the game's design remains to be seen.